 Pursuing Legal Action With Help From a Personal Injury Attorney

 Rules, exceptions and nuance dictate an injured individual’s options for recovering damages following an accident on a sidewalk.
-They should document their injuries and the conditions of the sidewalk thoroughly.
-They can also approach a Charleston slip and fall accident lawyer to learn how to proceed strategically with their case.
+If you’ve been injured in a slip and fall, you should document your injuries and the conditions of the sidewalk thoroughly.
+You should also reach out a slip and fall accident lawyer to learn how to proceed strategically with your case.
+Contact Stewart Bell, PLLC, today to schedule a free case review.